 If the incident results in your pet suffering great bodily harm, or if you have a prior conviction, you could face a $500 fine and up to six months in prison.
 In addition, some people charged with this crime will also face charges for other forms of animal cruelty, which can be charged as a misdemeanor or a felony regardless of whether it was committed maliciously or was a result of neglect.
 Your criminal defense attorney may be able to have additional charges dropped in these cases.

 There are many defenses to charges filed under 597.7 (PC).
 Because the law requires the animal to be at risk of harm, the most common defense involves arguing that the animal was never in real danger.
 For example, while your car can become very hot and dangerous in the summer, leaving a dog in your car on a 65-degree day during the winter will not hurt it.
 Similarly, suppose you leave your pup in a temperature-controlled vehicle (such as a Tesla with “Dog Mode”) without water or food.
 In that case, it is not a crime, as long as they were not left for an excessively long period —for example, the amount of time it took to pick up a prescription from the local drug store.

 Lastly, in the case of emergencies, your attorney could get the charges dropped.
 For example, if you only intended to leave your car to withdraw money from an ATM, but while you were out of the vehicle, you suffered a medical emergency that caused you to lose consciousness, you wouldn’t be legally responsible for leaving your pet in the car.

-If you have any questions about animal abuse charges, including leaving your pet in the car, please call (760) 643-4050 to schedule a free initial consultation with Vista defense lawyer Peter M. Liss.
+If you have any questions about 597.7 (PC) or any other type of animal abuse charges, please call (760) 643-4050 to schedule a free consultation with Peter M. Liss.